reflex229/ConsoleNot/README.md

 # ConsoleNot
+## Plans for future updates
+Unlimited amount of notifications.

+Web interface to manage all notifications.

+Socket will be changed to HTTP requests.
 ## English description
 Console notifier with desktop notifications, written in C#.
 Example: the doctor prescribed you a course of treatment with pills (you need to take